explodinggradients/ragas/docs/concepts/metrics/index.md

 ### Metric Design Principles

-Designing effective metrics for AI applications requires adhering to a set of core principles to ensure their reliability, interpretability, and relevance.
-Here are the key principles we follow in ragas when developing metrics:
+Designing effective metrics for AI applications requires following to a set of core principles to ensure their reliability, interpretability, and relevance.
+Here are five key principles we follow in ragas when designing metrics:

 **1. Single-Aspect Focus**
 A single metric should target only one specific aspect of the AI application's performance.
 This ensures that the metric is both interpretable and actionable, providing clear insights into what is being measured.